moverseai/moai/README.md

 _moai_ stands on the shoulders of giants as it relies on various large scale open-source projects:

-1. [PyTorch](https://pytorch.org/) `> 1.7.0`, which needs to be customly installed on your system/environment.
+1. [PyTorch](https://pytorch.org/) `> 1.7.0` needs to be customly installed on your system/environment.
-2. [Lightning](https://www.pytorchlightning.ai/) `> 1.0.0`, which is the currently supported training backend.
+2. [Lightning](https://www.pytorchlightning.ai/) `> 1.0.0` is the currently supported training backend.
-3. [Hydra](https://hydra.cc/) `> 1.0`, which drives _moai_'s DML that sets up model configurations, and additionally manages the hyper-parameter complexity of modern AI models.
+3. [Hydra](https://hydra.cc/) `> 1.0` drives _moai_'s DML that sets up model configurations, and additionally manages the hyper-parameter complexity of modern AI models.
-4. [Visdom](https://github.com/fossasia/visdom), which is the currently supported visualization engine.
+4. [Visdom](https://github.com/fossasia/visdom) is the currently supported visualization engine.
-5. [HiPlot](https://github.com/facebookresearch/hiplot), which drives _moai_'s inter-model analytics.
+5. [HiPlot](https://github.com/facebookresearch/hiplot) drives _moai_'s inter-model analytics.
 6. [Various PyTorch Open Source Projects](#Dependencies):

     - [Kornia](https://github.com/kornia/kornia) for a set of computer vision operations integrated as _moai_ monads.